nicknsy/jellyscrub/README.md

 <b>Abilities</b>
 * No buffering, even over proxies
+* <a href="https://github.com/nicknsy/jellyscrub/issues/22#issuecomment-1206847719">Works with desktop client manually</a>
 * Customize interval between new images
 * Generate trickplay files at multiple target resolutions
 * Generate on library scan, as a scheduled task, or whenever they are requested by the client
 * Option to save locally to media folder

 <b>Limitations</b>
-* Only works with web version of Jellyfin
+* Only works with web version of Jellyfin (see above for desktop support)
 * No options to limit libraries/media that have trickplay files generated

 ## Comparison ##